johanbook/cooking/recipes/thai/gaeng_keow_waan.md

 ### Preparations

-- Juliana the red pepper.
-Slice the other vegetables
+- Julian the red pepper and slice the other vegetables

 ### Cooking

 - Use small amount of coconut milk with green curry paste to start curry.
 Let cook for 3-4 minutes.
 - Add remaining coconut milk and a large portion of water.
 Let cook for 4 minutes.
 - Add vegetables and let cook.
 - Add palm sugar.
 - Salt and taste.